 Japanese prints inspired the checked blouse, and he experimented with outlines shaped in pencil and ink, occasionally scratching them into the paint.
 These decorative styles were pursued by the Le Nabis group of young painters, with whom Bonnard work with until 1900.
 Museum: Clark Art Institute

 Dancers by Pierre Bonnard depicts a high-angle view on a ballet with a dream-like quality.
 The dancers fill the stage in lines, with each group executing a different dance step.
-The focus, the colours and the cloud-like quality of the ballerina’s tulle give the impression that the figures are floating above the stage.
+The focus, the colors, and the cloud-like quality of the ballerina’s tulle give the impression that the figures are floating above the stage.

-Rather than observe and reproduce the world around him, Bonnard sought to instil each picture with “a beauty outside nature.”
+Rather than observe and reproduce the world around him, Bonnard sought to instill each picture with “a beauty outside nature.”
 Bonnard also collaborated with the Russian and Swedish Ballet to design décors as well as a poster.
 Thus Bonnard may have had the opportunity to observe a ballet from a bird’s eye view.
 Museum: Musée d’Orsay

 - Women with a Dog